PaulDuvall/aws-5-mins/step-functions/README.md

 Find the [Automated-IAM-policy-alerts-and-approvals](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:981723798357:applications/Automated-IAM-policy-alerts-and-approvals) app in the Serverless Application Repository.
 1. Complete the required application settings
 * **Application name**: Enter `aws-5-mins-automated-iam-policy-alerts-approvals`.
-* **EmailAddress**: an administrator’s email address for receiving approval requests.
+* **EmailAddress**: an administrator's email address for receiving approval requests.
 * **restrictedActions**: the IAM Policy actions you want to restrict.
 1. Choose Deploy.
 Once the deployment process is completed, 21 new resources are created.
 This includes: